The Best (And Worst) Frogs for Beginners

 Keeping frogs as pets is a rewarding experience, for both young and old.
 It’s not incredibly difficult either.
-In fact, caring for most frogs is as simple as maintaining the correct temperature and humidity, feeding them daily, and occasionally cleaning their cage.
+In fact, caring for most frogs is as simple as maintaining the correct temperature and humidity, feeding them daily, and cleaning their habitat.

 By the way, I won’t go into great detail on how to care for the Anura (frogs and toads) on this page.
-The reason is simple, I’ve already created in-depth care sheets for most of them!
-Simply click the linked heading for the corresponding frog or navigate to the care sheets section to find out more information about the species mentioned below.
+The reason is simple, I’ve created in-depth care guides for most of them!

 The 5 Best Frogs & Toads for Beginners